joereddington/joereddington.github.io/_posts/2025-03-19-you-should-have-an-asked-questions-list-for-your-students.markdown

 Students, whatever you might think, don’t like emailing you for information: they do so only when they can’t find the answer in _a place they trust_.
 Every email you get that asks a question that a student can find in the documentation tells you two things:

- *  that the documentation is isn't good enough
+ *  that the documentation isn't good enough
  *  that this issue is important to the students.

 However, it’s also annoying to give a serious, thorough answer to a question you have answered four times.